 - Clay storage and mixing should take place in a separate room.

-- All clay mixers should be equipped with local exhaust ventilation to remove fine silica dust particles from the air.
+- When working on your own equipment: Equip clay mixers with local exhaust ventilation to remove fine silica dust particles from the air.

 - Wear separate work clothes while in the studio.
 Choose clothes of material and design that don’t trap dust.
 Wash these clothes weekly, and separately from other laundry.